leliw/asb-basic/README.md

   providers: [AppService],
 ...
 ```
-On http://localhost:4200/ or http://localhost/ you should see "Wait a moment ..."  (backend still not responding).
+On http://localhost:4200/ or http://localhost/ you should see login component / login form  (backend still not responding).

 ### Backend

+* Add `@RestController` annotation to main class
 * Add authentication method `user(Principal user)`
 * Change logout URI (default is `/logout`)
 * All URI started with `/api` and `/sso` require authentication and the rest doesn't (Angular static sources)